hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 At a high-level, the Canton-specific steps to onboarding a token are:

-1. Upload the token admin's .dar files to your validator node.
+1. :ref:`Upload the token admin's .dar files <dar-file-management>` to your validator node.
 2. Store the mapping from the token admin's ``adminParty`` id to the admin's Registry API Server URL in your Canton Integration DB (or another suitable place).